 - Verify that new users are required to change passwords when they first log in.

 - Verifying that passwords are not stored unencrypted within databases.

 - Verifying that even internal systems (such as ticketing and help desk systems) utilize encrypted communications since users on the network could be packet sniffing and capture passwords that might be passed in plain text.

 My IT Security guru friend Josh hopes the industry will push for further adoption of two-factor options such as OTP keys.

-For more information on how password cracking works, check out this amazing article!
-A special thank you to my friend, Josh Kaldor for sharing his insight with us for this post!
+For more information on password cracking, check out this amazing article!
+A special thank you to my friend, Josh Kaldor, for sharing his insight with us for this post!